 *Maximum per person, by meal:

-These amounts include food, beverage, tax, service, and delivery charges.
+These amounts include food, beverage, tax, service, tips, and delivery charges.

 Entertainment Host Certification is required when entering an Entertainment report that includes any of the following: